Gustavo1803/hotel_price/README.md

 # Sustainability Hotel Project

-This repository has the data set used for the "Evaluation of the Sustainability-Hotel" Project.
+This repository has the data set and the scripts used for the "Evaluation of the Sustainability-Hotel" Project.